sebastian-montero/pestofreaks-instabot/README.md

 # PestoFreaks Instabot

-This is the brain for an instagram bot of a page I created called [Pesto Freaks](https://www.instagram.com/pestofreaks/).
+This is the brain for an instagram bot I created for a page called [Pesto Freaks](https://www.instagram.com/pestofreaks/).
 The idea is to automate the content creation for Instagram and see the traction it gets in the future.

-The app is run through a Cron job in my local server different times a day using the `run_gh.sh` script.
+The app runs through a Cron job in my local server different times a day using the `run_gh.sh` script.

 ---